 - Loose teeth

-If you have noticed any of these symptoms, call our office at 704-255-4256 for comprehensive treatment.
+If you have noticed any of these symptoms, call our office at 704-255-4256 for comprehensive restorative treatments.
 Our professional team will work with you to treat infection and find an effective solution.

 There are multiple treatments to treat gum disease and its effects, including: